Two-dimensional nonlinear Schr\"odinger equations with potential and dispersion given by arbitrary functions: Reductions and exact solutions: Solutions and reductions of the nonlinear Schr odinger equation in the Cartesian coordinate system

 where $f(z)$ is an arbitrary function.
 Assuming $g=af+b$ and $C_1=b$ in \eqref{eq05**}, and also taking into account the relation $h=rf$, we arrive at the two-dimensional Helmholtz equation for the function $h$:

 Solutions to this linear PDE can be found, for example, in \cite{polnaz2012}.
-Any particular solution $h=h(x,y)$ of the equation \eqref{eq95**} generates an exact solution to the nonlinear PDE \eqref{eq94**}, which is described by the formulas \eqref{eq02} and \eqref{eq05*} with $C_1=b$, where the function $r=r(x,y)$ is given implicitly by the relation $h(x,y)=rf(r)$.
+Any particular solution $h=h(x,y)$ of the equation \eqref{eq95**} generates an exact solution to the nonlinear PDE \eqref{eq94**}, which is described by the formulas \eqref{eq02} and \eqref{eq05*} with $C_1=b$, where the function $r=r(x,y)$ is given implicitly by the relation $h(x,y)=rf(r)$. {If conditions \eqref{eq600} hold, then this implicit relation defines a single-valued function $r=r(x,y)$.}